 Ly Thuong Kiet

 We were the first ones to arrive at a humble — one woman and her large cooking pot — Black Sesame stall on the sidewalk of the busy Ly Thuong Kiet.
-We pulled up the smallest plastic stools I’ve seen yet and were handed two small bowls of jet-black sesame pudding.
+We pulled up the tiniest plastic stools I’ve seen yet and were handed two small bowls of jet-black sesame pudding.

 Kam had timed our arrival perfectly.
 Within five minutes all of the stools were full of local people anxious to get their treat.